 Despite falling over the last year, Zoom Video still has a decent net retention rate, showing us that its customers not only tend to stick around but also get increasing value from its software over time.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
 Zoom Video's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 76.6% in Q2.

-That means that for every $1 in revenue the company had $0.75 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This is a good gross margin that allows companies like Zoom Video to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
-It is good to see that the gross margin is staying stable which indicates that Zoom Video is doing a good job controlling costs and is not under pressure from competition to lower prices.
+That means that for every $1 in revenue the company had $0.77 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Zoom Video's impressive gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+It's also comforting to see its gross margin remain stable, indicating that Zoom Video is controlling its costs and not under pressure from its competitors to lower prices.

 Cash Is King

-If you have followed StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Zoom Video's free cash flow came in at $272.6 million in Q3, down 27.2% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Zoom Video's free cash flow came in at $289.4 million in Q2, up 30.3% year on year.

-Zoom Video has generated $1.18 billion in free cash flow over the last twelve months, an impressive 27.2% of revenues.
-This robust FCF margin is a result of Zoom Video asset lite business model, scale advantages, and strong competitive positioning, and provides it the option to return capital to shareholders while still having plenty of cash to invest in the business.
+Zoom Video has generated $1.14 billion in free cash flow over the last 12 months, an impressive 25.6% of revenue.
+This high FCF margin stems from its asset-lite business model and strong competitive positioning, giving it the option to return capital to shareholders or reinvest in its business while maintaining a cash cushion.